mma-ramocve/rest-api-testing-postman-crud-chai-assertion-library/README.md

 <https://documenter.getpostman.com/view/10013377/TVeng9Y9>

-This is a project to demonstate the Rest API testing process on locally set environment.
+This is a project to demonstrate the Rest API testing process on a locally set environment.
 Concept applied is CRUD.
 [Chai Assertion Library](###https://www.chaijs.com/) is used.
 API calls are divided into 4 folders:
         -   auth